Go back

 The Clarksville Children's Chorus will meet on Monday nights in Heydel Hall of the Art & Design Bldg. at APSU with a culminating concert at the end of each semester.

-Contact Dr. Michael Chandler (APSU Coordinator of Music Education)/
+Contact Dr. Michael Chandler (APSU Coordinator of Music Education)

 Instrument Days/Fests

-(Spring Semester) We invite you to join us for the annual APSU Trumpet Day for players of all levels, hosted by Mr. Rob Waugh.
+(Spring Semester) We invite you to join us for the annual APSU Trumpet Day for players of all levels, hosted by Dr..
+Rob Waugh.
 The event includes master classes for high school and collegiate players, mass trumpet choir readings, a Q&A discussion on careers in and around music, and will conclude with our international guest artist and regional trumpet professors in concert.
-Contact Mr. Rob Waugh or visit the Trumpet Day webpage for more information.
+Contact Dr. Rob Waugh or visit the Trumpet Day webpage for more information.

 (Spring Semester) We invite you to join us for the annual APSU Clarinet Day for players of all levels, hosted by Dr. Spencer Prewitt.
 The event includes master classes for high school and collegiate players, a Q&A discussion on careers in and around music, and will conclude with our international guest artist in concert.
 Contact Dr. Spencer Prewitt or visit the Clarinet Day webpage for more information.